 Siem Reap Weather in April – May

-From March onwards the mercury rises steadily with temperatures in April and May regularly nudging the 40 degree-mark and often not dropping much below 30 degrees at night.
+The temperatures in April and May start increasing to 40ºC and often not dropping much below 30ºC at night.
 Any kind of physical activity – including temple visits — is best confined to early morning and late afternoon.
 On the positive side, April and May usually herald the start of the rainy season with spectacular and refreshing afternoon and evening storms that cool down the humans, wash away the dust and cause everything to burst into bloom.

 Important note: Such is the popularity of Angkor these days, however, that despite the heat there is no longer a notable drop in visitors in April and May, which can put a strain on the electricity grid as thousands of air conditioning units work overtime.
 If you do visit Siem Reap at this time of year and aren’t a fan of the heat, be sure to book into a hotel not only with air-con but also with a generator so you don’t end up melting in the dark should there be a power cut.

 Siem Reap Weather in June – October

 From June onwards the temperature starts to drop but the rains become more frequent.
 There are rarely days when it rains for more than an hour or two and is very unusual for the sun not to show its face at all.
 The impressive torrential downpours tend to come in the afternoons leaving much of the day free for visiting the temples and other outdoor activities.
 The rain can be very intense — Siem Reap receives on average as much rain in August, September and October — and occasionally flash floods do occur.
 Usually they are not too serious, and certainly not serious enough prevent tuk tuks from ploughing on regardless through the town’ soggy streets.

 You do need to be careful walking through flood waters, however, as you can’t see what is lurking beneath — as a friend of mine discovered last rainy season when he tripped into a submerged hole on Pub Street and broke his leg.